 Leo Carrillo State Beach

-At Leo Carrillo, you can find good standard surfing in a zone of flat rocks with sand.
-This is a good place to go for surfers of all levels.
+At Leo Carrillo State Beach, you can find good standard surfing in a zone of flat rocks with sand.
+The beach is an excellent place to go for surfers of all levels.
+It is also a trendy locale for windsurfing and surf fishing.

 11 of 15